ThanaCS/Kotlin-Puzzle-Game/README.md

 # Puzzle Game
-This is a puzzle game made with kotlin with more than 10 levels.
+This is a simple puzzle game made with kotlin with more than 10 levels.

 ## Game Images
 <div style="display:grid;">